Spectral analysis of the zigzag process: Spectral theory of the zigzag generator

 In this section we will establish a spectral mapping theorem, which maps the spectrum of the infinitesemal generator to the spectrum of the semigroup.
-In order to do so, we will rely upon the additional Assumption~\ref{ass:polynomial-tail} which details a sufficiently fast decay of the stationary distribution in its tails.
+If the semigroup were eventually compact, this would be immediate (see, e.g., \cite[Corollary IV.3.12]{EngelNagel2000}); however this is not the case as we have established in Proposition~\ref{prop:not-eventually-compact}.

+By the Gearhart-Herbst theorem \cite[Theorem 4.5]{Gearhart1978} spectrum of the semigroup may also originate from vertical lines in the complex plane (i.e. $\Re \gamma = \text{constant}$) along which the resolvent of the generator is unbounded.
+We verify in Proposition~\ref{prop:resolvent-bound} that this does not happen if we include Assumption~\ref{ass:polynomial-tail}, which details a sufficiently fast decay of the stationary distribution in its tails.
+Using Proposition~\ref{prop:resolvent-bound} we can then prove the spectral mapping theorem, Theorem~\ref{thm:spectralmapping}.